UffizziCloud/docs/docs/examples/create-a-compose.md

 ### **tag_pattern**

 Only deploy previews matching tag pattern.
 If tag_pattern matches `uffizzi_request_*`, where `*` is the merge/pull request number, Uffizzi will only deploy previews pull requests.

+Use this option when building and tagging your own images.
+See [Bring your own build](../../set-up-previews.md/#bring-your-own-build-tag-based-trigger)

 ``` yaml
 continuous_previews: